Chart Color Schemes

 Oakey has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified one major project expected to affect this region.
-Key projects include Toowoomba Second Range Crossing (TSRC), Toowoomba Day Surgery Theatre, Clifford Park Special School - Relocation of Denise Kable Centre, and Inland Rail - Gowrie to Kagaru (G2K).
-The following details those most relevant.
+The area's performance is significantly influenced by changes in local infrastructure.
+One major project has been identified by AreaSearch as potentially impactful: Toowoomba Second Range Crossing (TSRC), slated for completion in 2019.
+Other notable projects include Toowoomba Day Surgery Theatre, Clifford Park Special School - Relocation of Denise Kable Centre, and Inland Rail - Gowrie to Kagaru (G2K).

 Professional plan users can use the search below to filter and access additional projects.